BUMS: Course Fees, Admission 2025, Syllabus, Top Colleges, Career Scope

 BUMS Course Syllabus

-The BUMS course syllabus covers various subjects such as Anatomy, Physiology, Pharmacology, Toxicology, Pathology, and various Unani therapies and practices.
+The BUMS course syllabus covers many subjects like Anatomy, Physiology, Pharmacology, Toxicology, Pathology, and various Unani therapies and practices.

 BUMS Subjects 1st Year